 - You can’t make your booking until you’ve loaded all of your Airbnb gift cards to your Airbnb profile — Airbnb doesn’t allow you to change your payment method once a booking has been made.
 If you intend to pay the full price of the reservation with gift cards, you'll need to have them loaded into your account before booking the property.

-- You can’t use gift cards to pay for any booking of 28 days or longer — Any reservation of 28 days or more has to be paid with a credit card.
+- You can’t use gift cards to pay for bookings of 28 days or longer — Any reservation of 28 days or more has to be paid with a credit card.

 - Use a card with travel insurance to cover at least a portion of the bill — I usually buy enough gift cards to cover all but $5 or so of the total price.
-I’ll then cover the remainder with my Chase Sapphire Reserve® to take advantage of the travel protection benefits it provides.
+I’ll then cover the remainder with my Chase Sapphire Reserve® to take advantage of the provided travel protection benefits.

-An important–yet often overlooked–aspect of the Airbnb platform is the ability for Hosts and Guests to review each other after every stay.
+An important–yet often overlooked–aspect of the Airbnb platform is the ability for hosts and guests to review each other after every stay.
 As a Guest, this adds a new element compared to a hotel stay.
-Now you have a more present obligation to be a responsible and courteous guest, since poor reviews make it more likely you'll get rejected for future booking requests.
+Now, you have a more present obligation to be a responsible and courteous guest since poor reviews may result in rejections for future booking requests.

 The best way to preserve your guest rating is by viewing every stay from the Host’s perspective.
-What would you want from a guest that you were hosting in your property?
+What would you want if you were hosting a guest in your own property?
 Here are a few suggestions to get you started:

-- Ask your host’s input on the check-in and check-out procedures if they don’t preemptively share it.
+- Ask your host about the check-in and check-out procedures if they don’t automatically share them.
 Showing your host that you care about their protocol is an easy way to get on their good side.

 - Take care of the property.
-This one should be common sense, but you’d be surprised at how many horror stories Airbnb hosts can share about guests breaking furniture, leaving stains on upholstery, and even stealing property.
+This one should be common sense, but you’d be surprised at how many horror stories Airbnb hosts can share about guests breaking furniture, leaving stains, and even stealing items from the home.

 - Communicate any issues with your stay promptly, honestly, and clearly.
 Problems can happen with any kind of stay.
 You give the host the best chance to quickly and efficiently deal with it if you share these issues immediately.

-- Review the host's rules clearly.
-Different neighborhoods can have different rules, and the host should have listed rules about the property.
-Ensure you read these and follow them clearly.
-Not doing so can affect your rating and even create fines from the city against the property owner.
+- Review the host's rules thoroughly.
+Different neighborhoods may have varying regulations, and the host should have clearly outlined the property rules.
+It's essential to carefully read and adhere to these guidelines.
+Failure to do so can affect your rating and even result in fines from the city for the property owner.

 Pro Tips

-As you learn how to book Airbnb properties, you'll notice a quirk.
-For a lot of listings, you won’t know the exact address of a property until after you’ve booked it.
+You'll notice a quirk as you learn how to book Airbnb properties.
+For many listings, you won’t know the exact address of a property until after you’ve booked it.
 Depending on what kind of trip you’ll be on, this may or may not matter.

-Either way, there’s a trick to finding an Airbnb's address, assuming that the listing page has a picture of the outside of the property.
+Either way, there’s a trick to finding an Airbnb property's address, assuming that the listing page has a picture of the outside of the property.
 Use Google Maps’ “street view” mode to peruse the neighborhood of the listing.
-This process is a little time consuming, but it can save you when you needed to confirm that a property is within walking distance of a specific point of interest.
+This process is a little time-consuming, but it can save you when you need to confirm that a property is within walking distance of a specific point of interest.
+I personally like to know that my temporary home is within walking distance of a grocery store.

 SuperHost (and Airbnb Plus / Airbnb Luxe) properties are typically your safest bets for a great experience.
-For the vast majority of your stays, you should stick with these properties.
+You should stick with these properties for most of your stays.

 With that said, there are a lot of great hosts that simply haven’t managed to earn the “SuperHost” title yet.
-If you are not averse to a little adventure, some Hosts will offer fantastic discounts on their properties for the first few people to book them.
+If you are not averse to a little adventure, some hosts will offer fantastic discounts on their properties for the first few people to book them.
 Since they need to raise their review counts to list higher on Airbnb’s search results, they’ll often offer 15-20% off.
 (This is also true for SuperHosts with a new addition to the collection of properties they manage.)
+We snagged a great offer from a SuperHost with a new, unrated property for next summer.

 As Airbnbs are typically private properties, they tend to be located in more residential areas than hotels.
-If you’re having doubts about the neighborhood that an Airbnb is located in, you can search that neighborhood at Neighborhood Scout.
-They’ll give you all kinds of useful information about the area.
+If you’re having doubts about the neighborhood in which an Airbnb is located, you can search that neighborhood at Neighborhood Scout.
+It'll give you all kinds of useful information about the area.

 As you learn how to book on Airbnb, you'll notice that listings tend to use a vocabulary of code words to describe their spaces.
 It’s pretty hilarious once you start to see the pattern.
 Some of these code words include: